 A majority vote is required for appointment to any office, commission, or committee.
 If no candidate receives a majority vote in a single-winner election, the candidate receiving the lowest number of votes shall be eliminated.
 This process must continue until one candidate receives a majority vote.
-Multiple-winner elections must be done in accordance with the Parliamentary authority of the Senate, except that in rounds in which no candidate receives a majority, the lowest vote recipient is dropped.
+Multiple-winner elections must be done in accordance with the Parliamentary authority of the Student Senate, except that in rounds in which no candidate receives a majority, the lowest vote recipient is dropped.
 Candidates may voluntarily withdraw after any round.

-The election may be conducted by preferential voting if two-thirds of the assembly concurs.
+If there tie between candidates, the President of the Student Senate will break the tie.

-Approving new Senate members shall be the first item of New Business when necessary.
+Approving new Student Senate members shall be the first order of business on the agenda.

 Senators may yield time to other Senators, or any other persons in the chamber.
 The grants may be for either a definite or indefinite portion of the Senator’s time, but may not exceed the Senator’s remaining time of debate.
 Having yielded time, a Senator may reclaim the floor at any time, and the individual yielded to shall yield back to the yielding Senator.

-If the President of the Senate relinquishes the chair, the President will have full debate privileges as if a member of the Senate, but shall have no other privileges granted to members of the Senate.
+If the President of the Student Senate relinquishes the chair, the President will have full debate privileges as if a member of the Senate, but shall have no other privileges granted to members of the Senate.

-If the President and Vice Chair of Senate are both at any time unable to preside due to relinquishment or absence, the Vice Chair shall appoint another Student Government member as chair verbally or in writing.
+If the President and Vice Chair of the Student Senate are both at any time unable to preside due to relinquishment or absence, the Vice Chair shall appoint another Student Government member as chair verbally or in writing.
 If the Secretary is unable to record minutes due to absence or recusal, the presiding officer at that meeting shall select a Student Government member as temporary Secretary.

 Financial Requests

-Organizations must send at least one representative to any and all Senate meetings at which the Senate considers their Special Project Request, Reserve Request, or budget appeal.
-If an organization is seeking a greater amount in a contingency request than was recommended by the Finance Commission, it must send a representative to the Senate meeting at which it is considered.
+Organizations are encouraged to send at least one representative to any and all Student Senate meetings at which the Student Senate considers their Special Project Request, National Performer Fund Request, Reserve Request, or budget appeal.
+If an organization is seeking a greater amount in a contingency request than was recommended by the Finance Commission, it must send a representative to the Student Senate meeting at which it is considered.

 Organizations shall be yielded time when they are at a meeting where they are making a financial request.

-Motions to rescind or amend previously adopted legislation are out of order after the meeting at which said legislation is adopted.
-After that meeting adjourns, legislation can only be changed or repealed by new legislation.

-Senate Membership
+Student Senate Membership

-If the candidate who receives a plurality of votes in a Senate election declines the position or is otherwise unable to fill that position before the first Senate meeting, the position will be said to be unfilled.
+If the candidate who receives a plurality of votes in a Student Senate election declines the position or is otherwise unable to fill that position before the first Student Senate meeting, the position will be said to be unfilled.

-If after the first Senate meeting a Senator resigns or is otherwise unable to hold that position for the remainder of the term, the position is vacated.
+If after the first Student Senate meeting a Senator resigns or is otherwise unable to hold that position for the remainder of the term, the position is vacated.

-The Senate, by a majority vote, may fill an unfilled or vacated position by appointing any student from that district, as recommended by the Appointments Committee.
+The Student Senate, by a majority vote, may fill an unfilled or vacated position by appointing any student from that district, as recommended by the Appointments Committee.

 If a Senator resigns to serve as any officer, said Senator’s position will be filled by the next highest vote recipient in the vacated seat’s district.
 If the next highest vote recipient declines, the positions shall be offered to lower vote recipients in order of decreasing vote totals until a candidate accepts the position or it has been offered to all candidates and none have accepted.
-The filling of Senate seats by this means will only involve students moving to those positions and only will take place following spring elections and before swearing in the newly-elected Senate.
+The filling of Student Senate seats by this means will only involve students moving to those positions and only will take place following spring elections and before swearing in the newly-elected Student Senate.